 Author(s): Mike Carlton

 Mike Carlton is one of Australia's best-known broadcasters and journalists.
 In a 40-year career, he has been a radio and television news and current affairs reporter, foreign correspondent, radio host and newspaper columnist.
 He was an ABC war correspondent in Vietnam in 1967 and 1970, and for three years was the ABC's Bureau Chief in Jakarta.
 He also reported for the ABC from London, New York and major Asian capitals.
-In television, he was one of the original reporters on the ABC's groundbreaking This Day Tonight in the 1970s.
+In television, he was one of the original reporters on the ABC's groundbreaking THIS DAY TONIGHT in the 1970s.
 Mike turned to talk radio in 1980, first at Sydney's 2GB, and then for four years in London at Newstalk 97.3FM, where he won a coveted Sony Radio Academy award in 1993 for Britain's best talk breakfast program.
-In television, he reported and hosted Indonesia: A Reporter Returns, a three-part documentary for SBS in 2008.
-He has recently retired from the Radio 2UE breakfast program in Sydney and has returned to writing a column for the Saturday edition of the Sydney Morning Herald.
-Mike has had a life-long passion for naval history and is the author of Cruiser and, his most recent book, First Victory.
+In television, he reported and hosted INDONESIA: A REPORTER RETURNS, a three-part documentary for SBS in 2008.
+He has recently retired from the Radio 2UE breakfast program in Sydney and has returned to writing a column for the Saturday edition of the SYDNEY MORNING HERALD.
+Mike has had a life-long passion for naval history.
+CRUISER is the book he has always wanted to write.